 - Cancel subscriptions, memberships, etc.

-- Contact lawyer and Public Trustee if minors are involved
+- Contact Public Trustee if minors involved (lawyer).

-- Determine with lawyer applicability of legislation (e.g., Family Relief Act,
+- Determine application of legislation eg. Family Relief Act,

 - Pay taxes, debts, funeral expenses, etc.

-- Determine with lawyer if any matrimonial agreement might affect the distribution of assets
+- Determine if any matrimonial agreement might affect the distribution